 Importantly, this makes Springfield one of the highest appreciating communities in the nation for the latest quarter, and may signal the city's near-future real estate investment strength.

-Relative to Oregon, our data show that Springfield's latest annual appreciation rate is lower than 60% of the other cities and towns in Oregon.
+Relative to Oregon, our data show that Springfield's latest annual appreciation rate is higher than 50% of the other cities and towns in Oregon.